Gray Matters (2006 film): Plot

 Gray, a family-oriented and quiet bachelorette, lives a close-knit life with her brother, Sam.
 Their lifestyle is generally co-dependent, involving them living together, going to dance classes together, etc. Gray and Sam's relationship has never been thought of as strange, but once a dinner party guest mistakes the siblings as a couple, Gray and Sam decide to venture outside of one another.
 While discussing what they can do about their single lifestyles and how they can "hook each other up" with a significant other, their conversation continues to the park, where Gray spots a possible girlfriend for Sam.
 Gray introduces herself to Charlie, then to Sam, and the two instantly like each other, agreeing to see each other again.

 To Gray's surprise, Sam and Charlie become engaged the morning after their meeting.
 Charlie and Sam are so madly in love with one another that they plan to go to Las Vegas the following morning and elope there.
 They invite Gray along.
 Gray is a little hesitant, but agrees when Charlie says they can have a "mini bachelorette party".
 Gray agrees and the three make their way to Vegas.
 While in Vegas, Gray takes Charlie out for a hen night, and after many drinks, the two share a drunken but passionate kiss.
 The next morning, Charlie does not remember anything, but Gray has not slept the whole night, because of how she felt with Charlie.
 The situation makes Gray finally realize that not only is she attracted to women, but she is also falling in love with her sister-in-law.

 The events in Vegas force a journey of self-discovery, testing the relationship between two very close siblings, and finding happiness in lonely Manhattan.
 When Gray eventually comes out to Sam as a lesbian, he tells her that he has known all along, since they were young kids.

 Later, Sam accidentally discloses Gray's sexual orientation to her entire office, which, along with Sam's encouragement, gives her impetus to find her true self, pursue relationships with women, and find her own someone to love.

 Production

 Gray Matters was shot on location in New York City in twenty-one days.
 The screenplay was partially inspired by the life of the director's sister, Carolyn.

 Release

 Gray Matters premiered at the Hamptons International Film Festival, in the Spotlight section, on October 21, 2006.
 It opened theatrically in limited release in New York and Los Angeles on February 23, 2007.

 Home media

 The DVD was released in Region 1 by Fox Home Entertainment on June 19, 2007.
-It was released in Region 2 by Momentum Pictures on August 13, 2007 and in Australia in 2007.
+It was released in Region 2 by Momentum Pictures on August 13, 2007, and in Australia in 2007.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.